For a successful holiday, here is your checklist to check before you hit the road:

 Thueyts is not only favoured by natural advantages, it also has the picturesque charm of a village whose little streets are lined with Renaissance houses...

-Once you have left the Cave, head for the Madeleine belvedere, which offers superb panoramic views of the Ardèche gorges!
+Once out of the cave, head for the Madeleine belvedere whose view offers a superb panorama of the Ardèche gorges!

 A haven of peace for many plant and animal species, the Païolive Wood, in the Ardèche Cévennes, near to the town of Les Vans, extends for 16 km² on the edge of the magnificent Chassezac gorges.
 Nicknamed the Fairy Wood, this protected area, Mediterranean in type, with its holm and white oaks, is dotted with limestone ruiniform rocks, whose mineral shapes make real natural sculptures.
 In the course of a ramble you can admire the marvels of this strange place: petrified rocks making astonishing shapes such as a bear or a lion, or a bird on her nest!
 There are many trails, such as the Hiker's Loop, the Path of the Virgin and the Corniche Path, which enable you to get close to this exceptional natural heritage.